tirangol/Projects/climate net/README.md

 <img src="gifs/part 3.gif" width="1000px">
 </p>

-There are a lot of things I'm still not satisfied with and am working on, such as:
+There are a lot of things I'm still not satisfied with and trying to implement/improve, such as:

+- Fixing how the model outputs noisy, unsmooth, and unrealistic predictions
 - Optimizing the preprocessing speed (which is far too slow)
 - GIF, PNG, and text exporting of results
 - More colour schemes for results